 Private sector experience is also useful because so much of the job revolves around building relationships with business leaders.
 Being able to swap stories about past business experiences can go a long way in developing those relationships.
 Private sector experience will also help win the trust of business leaders who have little tolerance for bureaucrats.

 Economic development directors have a strategic focus.
 They administer economic development programs for a city.
 While they deal with individual businesses in individual situations, they maintain a macro-level perspective on the city’s economy.
 Economic development directors study market trends and apply their expert judgment to opportunities and threats facing the local economy.

 The economic development director advises the city manager and council on emerging and existing economic development issues.
 The director may also present to local civic and business groups on proposed economic development agreements.

 To ensure that businesses are treated fairly, economic development directors write city policy governing how tax and other incentives will be awarded to businesses.
 These policies dictate what sort of economic impact must be reasonably expected in order for businesses to qualify for particular incentives.
 Economic development policies are ultimately approved by the city council.
 Deviations from policy are also brought to the city council for approval.

 Cities are proud of their mom-and-pop businesses, but when it comes to economic development, cities mostly concern themselves with established corporations that can provide substantial job opportunities to existing and new residents.
-Hundreds of new jobs mean new housing construction, more retail establishments and more city revenue.
+Hundreds of new jobs mean new housing construction, more retail establishments, and more city revenue.
 Economic development directors must focus their time on businesses that provide significant economic impact.

 Economic development directors maintain an inventory of available properties for businesses to occupy including retail space, industrial space, and open land.
 They try to match businesses to available space so that business owners can picture their businesses opening in, moving to or expanding in that city.